 Web Native Technologies

 Web-native technologies share the same pros and cons as mobile-native ones.
-The web is capable of covering everything, supported by browsers, platforms.
+The web is capable of covering everything, supported by browsers, and platforms.
 There are a few major players on the market:

 Desktop Native Technologies

 Desktop platforms are the oldest ones.
 Those are Linux, Windows, or Mac OS.
 They have appeared far before mobile and web ones.
 That is why there are so many solutions – cross-platform and native, low-level, and high-level.
-With desktop platforms, developers have access directly to the hardware, that is why it is possible to do whatever you want.
+With desktop platforms, developers have access directly to the hardware, which is why it is possible to do whatever you want.
 The downside of that is security, which can be compromised, because of such an amount of freedom.

-Each operating system has its native tools, usually well supported and documented.
+Each operating system has its native tools, usually well-supported and documented.